smartystreets/version-tools/README.md

 If the repository is in a clean state (no new commits since the last tag), it will not add any new tags.

-If `tagit` is unable to tag the repository, it will print a diagnostic message and exit.
+If `tagit` is unable to tag the repository, it will print a diagnostic message and exit with a non-zero error code.

 ## INSTALLATION: